 1. Review your current policy

-Before you cancel your car insurance, it’s essential to review your current policy.
-If you’re switching insurance providers, you’ll likely want to understand your current coverage, including the types of coverage you have and your insurance limits.
-This understanding can help ensure you get the same amount of coverage on your new policy.
+Before you cancel anything, review your current policy.
+If you're switching insurance providers, make sure you understand your current coverage, including the types of protection you have and your insurance limits.
+For example, do you just have minimum liability coverage, or do you pay more for full coverage?
+When you know what you're getting rid of, you can make sure you get the same amount of coverage on your new policy.

 In addition, your current policy might have cancellation fees.
 If you review your policy contract or talk with your provider, you'll be able to see what the cancellation terms are and whether you would have to pay any fees.